SwissDataScienceCenter/renku/docs/user/templates.rst

   `Jinja template engine <https://palletsprojects.com/p/jinja/>`_ in both files content and filenames.
 You can therefore ask users for specific values for any number of variables.
-The syntax is ``<variable_name>: <vairable_description>``, where the name will be used as the variable name provided to the engine and the description will be presented to the user to explain the variable's intended use.
+The syntax is ``<variable_name>: <variable_description>``, where the name will be used as the variable name provided to the engine and the description will be presented to the user to explain the variable's intended use.

 Use your repository
 """""""""""""""""""

-If you installed the renku command line locally, you can provide your template repository to the ``renku init`` command.
+If you installed the renku command line interface locally, you can provide your template repository to the ``renku init`` command.
 We recommend you to **always** specify a tag (or a commit) when creating a new project from a custom repository.
-You can find further details in
-`renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.
+You can find further details in `renku init docs <https://renku-python.readthedocs.io/en/latest/commands.html#use-a-different-template>`_.

 If you are using the UI through a RenkuLab instance, you can ask the